mottibz/pdinfo/README.md

   <img width="500" height="150" src="img/PdInfo_logo.png">
 </p>

-# PdInfo - Pandas Expanded Information Display
+# PdInfo - Pandas Extended Information Analysis

 Being frustrated by not having one package to analyze a Pandas dataframe as I want, and developing the code for that, I decided to publish *pdinfo*, to save others time.
 It is inspired by packages like Sidetable and others and includes additional functionality and flexibility.